CA born, casino expert

 Read the fine print to familiarize yourself with the fees.
 You can use the rates charged by the hotel to get an understanding of the resort fees charged.
 The more expensive the hotel, the higher the resort fees.

 Pro Tip: Consider making your reservations through platforms such as Booking.com.
 Often, the rates quoted on the platform will include the resort fees and any other applicable taxes.
 It’s the easiest way to prevent unpleasant surprises when checking out.

 A cursory look at any Las Vegas travel guide will reveal that Sin City is among the most popular weekend getaways in the country.
 The city is ever crowded during the weekend nights and on public holidays.

 Peak times in Sin City include New Year, Labor Day, Memorial Day Weekend, and the 4th of July.
 Visiting during peak times means you have to queue at all locations.
-Furthermore, certain activities may sell out, with accommodation options becoming scarce and too expensive.
-However, we all know that celebrating the holidays in Las Vegas is one of the most dreamy things to do with your partner, your family or your peers.
+Furthermore, certain activities may sell out, making accommodation options scarce and expensive.
+However, we all know that celebrating the holidays in Las Vegas is one of the most dreamy things to do with your partner, family, or peers.

-Pro Tip: Travelers looking to save money and avoid crowds altogether should plan their visits to take place between Monday and Thursday night.
+Pro Tip: Travelers looking to save money and avoid crowds should plan their visits between Monday and Thursday night.
 The period offers a quieter and more delightful stay.
-What’s more, you and your traveling party will get to enjoy significantly reduced rates and tons of midweek deals.
+Moreover, you and your traveling party will enjoy significantly reduced rates and tons of midweek deals.